henryli-git/GUI_Apps/StockPal/README.md

 ## Features
     *Powered by the Yahoo Finance API
-    *Candlestick chart also provides information on the trading volume and moving averages *Chart can be saved in different formats such as png, jpeg, pdf, and tif
+    *Candlestick chart provides information on the trading volume and moving averages *Chart can be saved in different formats such as png, jpeg, pdf, and tif

 ## Prerequisites